What are the best digital communication tools for keeping stakeholders informed?

 - A Facebook campaign may reach the under-20 demographic, but may not meet the needs of the over-50’s;

 - A campaign purely on email may not be seen by the busy professional with an overflowing inbox;

 - A survey may only be read once and not filled out without a reminder.

-Improving stakeholder engagement with digital communication tools
+Informing stakeholders with digital communication tools

 Tractivity offers all the digital communication tools you need to manage and inform your stakeholders at all levels in a single system.